 - Retrofit your home with non-flammable building materials.
-Roofs should be made of a non-combustible, "Class A" fire-resistant material.
+Roofs should be constructed of non-combustible, "Class A" fire-resistant material.
 Exterior windows should be dual-paned tempered glass.
 Exterior walls should be finished with fire-resistant materials such as stucco, stone or brick.
-Although easy-to-maintain, vinyl siding can melt in a fire and is not recommended.
+Although easy to maintain, vinyl siding can melt in a fire and is not recommended.

 - Clean roof surfaces, gutters and eaves of leaves, pine needles and branches regularly to avoid accumulation of flammable materials.

 - Install spark arresters in chimneys and install one-quarter inch, non-combustible screens in all vent or eave openings.

 - Keep trees and shrubs pruned and remove dead or dying trees and plant materials.
 Stagger planting of trees to create a barrier to intercept and help prevent wind-driven burning material from reaching your home.
 Prune branches that are near or overhang the roof.
 Remove lower tree branches below six feet from the ground, and maintain a vegetation-free zone beneath the tree's drip line.

 - Store flammable liquids properly and away from occupied buildings.
 Propane tanks should be located 50 feet from structures, and valves should be turned off if there is a danger of fire.
 The tank area should be clear of flammable vegetation and combustible materials.